milnet2/event-sourcing-demo/README.md

 * The "DI" is a bit... nah... rudimentary
 * Performance could be improved: There are situations, where the complete log is fetched
-* A way of inconsistencies (due to eventual consistency) is required
-    - For example a change to a user, that has been deleted

 You may find additional thoughts regarding the implementation in the Wiki (https://github.com/milnet2/event-sourcing-demo/wiki).